 Basically, be honest with yourself – are you capable of managing your parents’ care?
 Emotionally?
 Physically?
 Financially?

-Being a caregiver is an extremely difficult job and it’s not something that anyone (in my opinion) should do alone.
+Being a caregiver of an older adult is hard work, it’s an extremely difficult job and it’s not something that anyone (in my opinion) should do alone.
 You need help, you deserve help and it’s important that you accept help.
 Not only for your sake, but for your elderly parent as well.

 Don’t make the situation any worse than what it already is.

 - being flexible

 - understanding that although your parent may be acting like a child – they are still adults